Transition of $\alpha$-mixing in Random Iterations with Applications in Queuing Theory: Introduction

 Rosenblatt introduced the alpha-mixing coefficient in 1965, defined the class of strongly mixing processes and proved the central limit theorem for strongly mixing stationary processes \cite{rosenblatt1956central}.
 Over the past decades, researchers have established numerous strong results for non-stationary mixing processes, including various versions of the law of large numbers and the central limit theorem.
 The main goal of this paper is to investigate the sequence of iterates $(X_t)_{t\in\N}$ through the transitions of mixing properties, leveraging these established results.

 The paper is organized as follows: In the first section, we provide sufficient conditions for a recursion of the form \eqref{eq:iter} to inherit the mixing properties of the process $(Y_t)_{t\in\N}$.
-Using this, along with the results of Hansen \cite{hansen2019weak}, we prove that the law of large numbers holds in $L^1$ sense for suitable functionals of the process $(X_t)_{t\in\N}$, moreover by utilizing Ekstr\"om's theorem \cite{ekstrom2014general}, we also show the possibility of constructing confidence intervals.
+Leveraging these conditions along with existing results from the literature on strongly mixing sequences, we prove the strong and $L^1$ law of large numbers for suitable functionals of the process $(X_t)_{t\in\N}$.
+Furthermore, we also show the possibility of constructing confidence intervals.

 The second section focuses on the investigation of MCREs under long-term contractivity and minorization conditions satisfied by models discussed in \cite{lovas}.
 By establishing a coupling inequality and a moment estimate for such chains, the framework presented in Section 1 becomes directly applicable to these processes.
 Additionally, in this section, using the Cramér-Rao bound, we prove an inequality for variances of sums crucial for the functional cental limit theorem by Merlev{\`e}de and Peligrad \cite{merlevede2020functional}.
 To the best of our knowledge, this technique represents a novel contribution to the theory of MCREs.
 In the third and final section of the paper, we revisit single-server queuing models discussed in \cite{lovas} and \cite{lovas2021ergodic}, and prove the functional central limit theorem for them.